Belong, Believe, Achieve

 Cultural development within the school provides opportunities to develop an understanding of Christianity as a world wide, multi-cultural faith, that has an impact on the lives of millions of people.

-All children within the school have to opportunity to participate in Barnabas workshops, where children explore different questions every year.
+All children within the school have to opportunity to participate in Barnabas workshops, where children explore different questions every year and we spend a lot of time on Remembrance, creating reflective and thought provoking art installations around the school.

 Year 1 to Year 6 also visit Manchester Cathedral, where they participate in workshops based on what they are learning in school.